 The most popular variety of tsukinomi is the mentori usunomi (面取り薄鑿）which translates to “beveled thin chisel.”
 The name is appropriate as the blade is long and thin and the neck gently tapered.

-Just as with oiirenomi, the blades of tsukinomi can be made with different profiles, such as the rectangular cross-section of the kakuuchi, or the more triangular cross-section of the shinogi.
+Just as with oiirenomi, the blades of tsukinomi can be made with different profiles, such as the stiffer rectangular cross-section of the kakuuchi, or the more triangular cross-section of the shinogi usunomi.

-The usunomi has the more streamlined cross-section of the mentori oiirenomi with two bevels ground into the right and left sides of the blade’s face, flowing over the shoulders and feathering into the neck.
+The mentori usunomi has a streamlined cross-section similar to the mentori oiirenomi with two bevels ground into the right and left sides of the blade’s face, flowing over the shoulders and feathering into the neck.

 Western paring chisels by comparison are even thinner and have longer blades than Japanese paring chisels.
 There can be no denying they do a fine job.
-Japanese paring chisels like the usunomi have a few potential advantages worth considering, however.
+But Japanese paring chisels like the usunomi have a few potential advantages worth considering.

 The second advantage of the Japanese paring chisel is their hollow-ground ura which makes it easier to maintain a flat bearing surface.
 If you haven’t used Japanese chisels, this claim may sound unlikely.
 But please recall that there are narrow lands surrounding the ura, all in the same plane, that create a flat bearing surface to guide the chisel.